 Tel Aviv, Israel

-With more than 15 years in digital marketing and product, Lior's specialty is in creating cool things that didn't exist before and ship products fast.
+With more than 15 years in digital marketing and product, Lior's specialty is in creating cool things that didn't exist before and shipping products fast.
 He had the chance to build B2C & B2B products and companies that scaled to over 1B devices and exited two of them.
 Lior's current life purpose is dissolving people's self-imposed barriers to action so they can be productive and pursue happiness.

 Lior joined Steady in 2017.